videosdk-live/agents/videosdk-plugins/videosdk-plugins-cartesia/README.md

 Cartesia Plugin

-Agent Framework plugin for tts services from Cartesia.
+Agent Framework plugin for stt and tts services from Cartesia.

 ## Installation